ManishRawat07/ManishRawat07/README.md

 ## About Me

 - 🔭 I’m currently working & exploring the multiverse of Machine Learning & Data Science.
-- 🌱 I’m currently pursuing my Masters in Engineering Data Science at The University of Houston.
+- 🌱 I’m pursuing my Masters in Engineering Data Science at The University of Houston.
 - 👯 I’m looking to collaborate on Data Science verse.
-- 🤔 I’m looking for help with improving my coding skills.
 - 💬 Ask me about anything related to data science, machine learning, and AI.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/manishrawat07/)